-As mayor of the Borough of Grove City it is an honor and pleasure to serve as President of the Association of Mayors of the Boroughs of Pennsylvania, Inc., (AMBP).
-We have served the Burgesses/Mayors of Pennsylvania, for over 60 years.
-We are affiliated with the Pennsylvania State Association of Boroughs (PSAB) of the Commonwealth of Pennsylvania.
+We at the AMBP have served the Burgesses/Mayors of Pennsylvania, for over 60 years.
+We are aliated with the Pennsylvania State Association of Boroughs (PSAB) of the Commonwealth of Pennsylvania.

 Together we represent 957 Boroughs/Mayors that are home to more than 2.6 million residents.
-Both are non-profit and non–partisan associations that work to promote effective local government practices.
+Both are non-prot and non–partisan associations that work to promote eective local government practices.
 PSAB has served the Boroughs of the Commonwealth since the year 1911.

-The general management of the AMBP is vested in an executive committee which is comprised of 16 mayors of the organization in good standing (2 members representing each of the 8 graphic districts of Pennsylvania).
+The general management of the AMBP is vested in an executive committee which is comprised of 16 mayors of the organization in good standing (members representing each of the 6 geographic districts of Pennsylvania).
 The mayor of any borough within the Commonwealth of Pennsylvania is eligible for membership and dues paying members enjoy all of the privileges and benefits of the association.

 Today’s mayors play many roles in the performance of their duties: community leader, policy maker, peace maker, administrator, ambassador, and visionary.
 To help our communities move forward, we set goals to provide our residents, the taxpayers of the borough, the highest quality of services we can provide for the least effective cost.

-As President, I encourage the Mayors of Pennsylvania to join the AMBP, and take part by becoming active in the annual meetings and conferences which are held in conjunction with PSAB.
+We, the executive committee of the Mayors of Pennsylvania, encourage you to join the AMBP.
+Take part by becoming active in the annual meetings and conferences which are held in conjunction with PSAB.
+Please complete the Membership Form and return with dues payment to our Secretary/Treasurer: Diane Smith.
 By working together as one voice we promote effective local government.

 The strength of our association is centered on the participation of our members.
 Step forward and work on the conference program committee, answer the call to testify at the state legislature, or act as a mentor to new mayors.